 The blood drained from my face.
 No, he couldn’t really be saying…

-John sat forward in his chair.
+John sat forward in his chair, like a falcon closing in on a field mouse.
 “Keep your secrets from us and you put us in danger.
 Tell us, and your superior officer will have us killed to keep the knowledge from spreading.”

 I swayed in my seat.
 Plots within plots.

-McNaught caught sight of my horrified expression and sent me a flat look.
+McNaught caught sight of my face and sent me a flat look.
 “You think I’ve just been here, acting of my own free will?
-That I’d gone rogue and my commanding officer was perfectly fine with me sneaking spies into half of the households of the ton?”
+That I’d gone rogue and my commanding officer was perfectly fine with me sneaking my fellow spies into half of the households of the ton?”

 I hadn’t thought of it at all, actually.
 I’d been too preoccupied with everything else that was happening.